miklevin/MikeLev.in/_posts/2025-07-15-breaking-adobe-tax-software-freedom.md

 This entry dives into the philosophical battleground between proprietary, subscription-based software and the world of free, open-source alternatives.
 It champions the idea of "digital sovereignty," where investing a small amount of time to learn foundational tools grants users freedom from costly vendor lock-in.
 The discussion centers on the Unix terminal—a powerful, text-based interface available on macOS and Linux (and now Windows via WSL)—as the gateway to this independence.

 The author argues that while commercial products like the Adobe Creative Cloud offer polished convenience, they effectively rent skills back to the user, creating dependency.
-This piece serves as both a passionate manifesto for embracing slightly more "difficult" tools and a practical guide to getting started.
+This piece serves as both a passionate bluebrint for embracing slightly more "difficult" tools and a practical guide to getting started.
 It uses the installation of a specific local-first web application, Pipulate, via the Nix package manager as a concrete example of how a few "magic words" in the terminal can unlock powerful, free-for-life capabilities.

 ---